 A thorough evaluation is critical, because it can expose certain kinds of damage that might not otherwise surface until the next resident’s lease is signed.
 Catching issues early means that necessary repairs can be deducted from the departing tenant’s security deposit, so you aren’t stuck paying these costs out of pocket.

 As we said above, managing a property is hard work.
 And if you have to manage your property manager, it can make your life even harder.
 That’s why, if you’re considering hiring a property management service, it’s crucial to choose someone you can trust.

 At Great Jones, our team includes many former and current investment property owners.
 We know the stress and anxiety of trying to safeguard your investment, and we’re here to make it better.
 That’s why we pledge to treat your property like it’s our own – whether you own a few single-family homes or a multi-unit apartment complex.
-Read more about what it’s like to work with us.
+Great Jones offers local property management services in Gainesville, FL to Memphis, TN – read more about what it’s like to work with us.